dougzilla32/CancelForPromiseKit/README.md

 let fetchImage = URLSession.shared.dataTask<mark><b>CC</b></mark>(.promise, with: url).compactMap{ UIImage(data: $0.data) }
 let fetchLocation = CLLocationManager.requestLocation<mark><b>CC</b></mark>().lastValue

-/* Cancellable promises can be cancelled directly.
-However by holding on to the
-   <mark><b>CancelContext</b></mark> rather than a promise, each promise in the chain can be
-   deallocated by ARC as it is resolved. */
 <mark><b>let context =</b></mark> firstly {
     when(fulfilled: fetchImage, fetchLocation)
 }.done { image, location in